-- Use meal vouchers at the in-hotel restaurant only. - Use taxi vouchers with an Alaska Medicaid enrolled taxi provider to travel from the airport to your place of lodging, medical appointments, back to your place of lodging, and to the airport.
-Do not use taxi vouchers for personal travel such as visiting family or friends or for shopping. - Check your flight reservations carefully; you may have to travel home while the recipient receives health care services, then back for the recipient's return trip home, depending on trip duration and cost effectiveness.
+- Use Meal vouchers at the in-hotel restaurant only. - Use taxi vouchers with an Alaska Medicaid enrolled taxi provider to travel from the airport to your place of lodging, medical appointments, back to your place of lodging, and to the airport.
+Do not use taxi vouchers for personal travel such as visiting family or friends or for shopping. - Do not use taxi vouchers for personal travel such as visiting family or friends or for shopping. - Check your flight reservations carefully; you may have to travel home while the recipient receives health care services, then back for the recipient's return trip home, depending on trip duration and cost effectiveness.